 Darien Breach of Peace Lawyer

-An arrest for first- or second- degree breach of peace is something to be taken seriously.
-If arrested, contact a Darien breach of peace lawyer to discuss your options.
+After an arrest for first- or second- degree breach of peace, time is of the essence to start building a strong defense.
+If you are facing charges, contact a Darien breach of peace lawyer to discuss your options.

 What is Breach of the Peace?

 There are two levels of breach of peace.
 The more serious is breach of peace in the first-degree (C.G.S. §53a-180aa).
 This occurs when someone places a fake explosive or other hazardous substance in a public place.
 To be found guilty you must either have intended to cause annoyance, inconvenience, or alarm or recklessly created the risk of the same.
 Breach of peace in the first-degree is a D Felony.
-It carries a maximum sentence of five years in prison, a $5,000.00 fine, and 3 years probation.
+It carries a maximum sentence of five years in prison, a $5,000.00 fine, and 3 years of probation.

 Much more commonly seen is breach of peace in the second-degree (C.G.S.
 53a-181) occurs under a variety of circumstances, including but not limited to fighting, engaging in violent behavior in public, posting offensive matter, or using abusive or obscene language.
 Similar to breach of peace in the first-degree, to be guilty you must either have intended to cause inconvenience, annoyance, or alarm or recklessly created the risk of the same.
 Breach of peace in the second-degree is a class B misdemeanor.
 It carries a maximum penalty of six months in jail, a $1,000.00 fine, and 1 year probation.
 A lawyer in Darien could determine if someone’s actions constitute a charge for first or second-degree breach of peace.